goal: to serve at least three families per year

 PHASE II: Completed

-A few weeks ago, the Edwards and Searles celebrated the completion of their new homes just in time for the Christmas holidays.
+The Edwards and Searles celebrated the completion of their new homes just in time for the Christmas holidays.
 It took a whole community to make this possible.
 Special thanks to our volunteers that worked at the build site, but also to those that worked behind the scene through fundraisers, presentations, office work, bingo, ReStore and by joining a committee.
 Many thanks to all of our sponsors who generously gave through monetary donations, GIK, meals, and services (the list goes on 150+!).
 This ceremony is a reminder that together, we can do great things.

 PHASE I: Completed